containerize-com/Products/en/office-productivity/libreoffice/_index.md

 description: LibreOffice is a free and open-source office productivity suite.
 A fully compatible software for Microsoft formats like .doc, .docx, .xls, .xlsx, .ppt, .pptx
 singlepageh1title: A Free and Open-Source Replacement of Microsoft Office
 singlepageh2title: LibreOffice is an office productivity software that uses OpenDocument format which guarantees access to your data forever.
-Shortdescriptionlistingpage: LibreOffice is an office productivity software that uses OpenDocument format which guarantees access to your data forever.
+Shortdescriptionlistingpage: Due to digitalization, the world is going more paperless.
+Hence the demand for office productivity software has increased as well.
 linktitle: LibreOffice
-Imagetext:  Free Office Productivity
+Imagetext:  Office Productivity
 draft: false
 weight: 2
 layout: "single"